 The diplomatic edition aims to replicate the text as Branwell wrote it for readers interested in the original form of the tale which tells us a lot about the Brontë boy and his writing style.
 Whilst the diplomatic version is more difficult to read, I personally enjoy reading the juvenilia in their original form and I am well used to encountering Branwell’s work this way, and I’ve handled and studied Branwell’s original manuscript of The Pirate at the Brontë Parsonage Museum.
 Presenting the two versions of the text gives the reader a rare and easy opportunity of comparing different versions, and an insight into the difficulties of editing.

 The introduction is also impressive, covering Branwell’s early life, the origins of the Glass Town stories and the famous tiny books, in addition to a history of Rogue’s evolution over the years.
 There are also sections on historical piracy and its influence on literature, and on Branwell specifically.
 It’s great introduction to not only the often confusing character and timeline of Rogue/Elrington/Percy, but also to the Glass Town saga more generally.
 Click here to read my full review of this edition (there is a full summary of the plot).
-For more information about the Juvenilia Press, you can click here where you will be re-directed to their website which I believe is the only place to purchase their edition of The Pirate online.

 I’ve already got a long list of Brontë related resolutions for the new year including finally making the trek up to Top Withens and visiting the siblings’ birthplace in Thornton.
 By compiling this list, I’ve suddenly got a lot more blogging related ones.
 And it goes without saying that I have a long list of Brontë inspired literature to get through, the top spots being occupied jointly by Nick Holland’s Aunt Branwell and the Brontë Legacy and DM Denton’s Without the Veil Between: Anne Brontë, A Fine and Subtle Spirit.
 Reader, I hope you have enjoyed this look back at the Best Brontë Books of 2018.
 I’d like to thank you for taking the time to visit my site this year and I hope you have enjoyed your 2018.
 I’d love it if you joined me once again in 2019.